nahilmemon/myreads-book-tracking-app/README.md

 ## Extra Features

-Extra features that were added to the web app included:
+Extra features that were added to the web app included doing the following:
 * Made the site accessible, such as by:
   * Using a color palette with high enough contrasts for those with lower visual acuity to view the site more easily
   * Presenting information through means not only involving color in order to take into consideration those who are color blind